Azure/azure-marketplace-management-extras/README.md

 ## Get it up and running

-This project is a starting point to monitor your Managed Application offer created in [Partner center]<https://partner.microsoft.com/>.
-It is ?expectable? that you have already created your offer.
-Use guidance below:
+This project is a starting point to monitor your Managed Application offer created in [Partner center](https://partner.microsoft.com/), assuming that you have already created your offer.
+Use guidance below.

 ### Prerequisites

-The deployment of the azure function requires a series of actions to set up the environment, including the creation of a Marketplace [Managed Application service principal](https://learn.microsoft.com/en-gb/partner-center/marketplace/plan-azure-app-managed-app#choose-who-can-manage-the-application), an Azure service principal, the configure of necessary GitHub secrets/varibles and deploying the code.
+The deployment of the azure function requires a series of actions to set up the environment, including the creation of a Marketplace [Managed Application service principal](https://learn.microsoft.com/en-gb/partner-center/marketplace/plan-azure-app-managed-app#choose-who-can-manage-the-application), an Azure service principal, configuring the necessary GitHub secrets and varibles, and deploying the code.

-### Create Azure Service Principal
+### Create the Azure Service Principal

-Follow these steps to create a Service Principal with the ?"Owner" role? scoped to the target Platform subscription.
+Follow these steps to create a Service Principal with the `Owner` role scoped to the target Platform subscription.
 This Service Principal will be used by a GitHub-owned runner to authenticate to Azure and deploy the Azure function infrastructure.

 - Log in to the required Azure Active Directory Tenant using the Azure CLI on your local device or via [Azure Cloud Shell](https://shell.azure.com): <br>
 `az login --tenant [Tenant ID]`